werf/werf/docs/pages/documentation/using_with_ci_cd_systems.md

 Also, there is an article discussing the more advanced topic of [generic CI/CD integration]({{ site.baseurl }}/documentation/advanced/ci_cd/generic_ci_cd_integration.html).

-werf supports GitLab CI/CD and GitHub Actions out-of-the-box as well as a dedicated `werf ci-env` command (this command is optional and allows you to configure all werf parameters discussed in this article universally and automatically).
+werf supports any CI/CD system out-of-the-box.
+Furthermore, there is enhanced support for GitLab CI/CD and GitHub Actions in the form of the `werf ci-env` shortcut command that simplifies the configuration of these two systems even more (this command allows you to configure all werf parameters discussed in this article universally and automatically).
 You may find additional details in the following documents:

  - [GitLab CI/CD]({{ site.baseurl }}/documentation/advanced/ci_cd/gitlab_ci_cd.html);
  - [GitHub Actions]({{ site.baseurl }}/documentation/advanced/ci_cd/github_actions.html).